In cases like this, the interest and chemistry wasn’t that strong to begin with.

 They were hoping that by the end of your interaction with them, they would feel that powerful desire to want to know more and just be around you.

-Hence, they give off a lot of energy in the beginning that may be forced in the hopes that they will get the pay off at the end.
+They give off a lot of energy in the beginning that is forced, hoping to get a pay off at the end.

 A big part of them does hope that there is a pay off.

 This is why they put in this kind of energy at the start.